ninadpatilr-jpg/capstone-student-grade/README.md

 The goal is not only to predict grades but to translate findings into actionable recommendations for schools, educators, and policymakers.

 #### Rationale
 Student performance is influenced by multiple interconnected factors --- academic habits, socio-demographic background, and access to resources.
 However, decisions about interventions are often made based on assumptions rather than evidence.

 This project aims to:
  - Identify the most influential factors affecting student grades
  - Distinguish strong predictors from weak or commonly assumed factors
  - Provide early indicators of academic risk
  - Deliver data-driven recommendations for performance improvement

- - Analyze how study habits, study duration, age, and gender affect grades and are there any other factors which needs to be considered.
- - The final objective is to provide data-driven recommendations to help students improve their performance.

 #### Research Question
 Student academic performance is often discussed, but the drivers behind it are not always clearly understood.
 This capstone project will provide an actionable insights backed by data: